-Nineteen major companies in the UK are again offering mentoring opportunities for 615 LGBTQI refugees for 2022/2023.
+Nineteen major companies in the UK are again offering mentoring opportunities for 615 LGBTQI refugees throughout 2023.
 These companies are:

 Bain, Biogen, Citi, Coca-Cola together with Costa Coffee and Innocent, Endeavor, GSK, Hilton, Jacobs, JPMorgan Chase, KPMG, Linklaters, McKinsey, Novartis, PayPal, Pfizer, PwC, Santander, The Very Group, and Unilever.

 Employees from these companies will support LGBTQI refugees to learn new skills, prepare to find a job and to increase their confidence and self-esteem.
 This programme is a partnership between Tent, Stonewall and Micro Rainbow.

 Obstacles to finding employment